aws-samples/sample-bda-redaction/README.md

 ### Portal Deployment

-Run all of the following commands from within a terminal/CLI environment:
+Run the following commands from within a terminal/CLI environment:

-Navigate to the root of the `app` directory before running any of the following commands to build this application for production by running the following commands:
+Before running any of the following commands, navigate to the root of the `app` directory to build this application for production by running the following commands:

 Install NPM packages